ismahahmed/MyLibraryManager/README.md

 ### 6. Delete Library

 Allows the user to clear library.
-Permanent- cannot be reversed.
+Permanent- cannot be reversed

+### 7. Estimate Total Reading Time for Unread Books
+Calculates and prints the estimated time required to read all unread books in the library based on the user's reading speed

+### 8. Calculate the Maximum High-Value Books I Can Read Within a Certain Time
+Calculates and prints the list of books that can be read within a given time frame based on their value per hour (rating per hour)

+### 9. Cluster Books by Similarity
+Clusters books by similarity using MST and a greedy approach.
+Prompts the user for the number of clusters and prints the resulting clusters.

-### 7. Exit
+### 10. Exit

 End program